apache/nuttx/configs/sama5d3x-ek/README.txt

           So the mount command is saying that there is no device or, more correctly, that there is no card in the SD card slot.

-        2) Inserted the SD card.
+       3) Inserted the SD card.
 Then the mount should succeed.

            nsh> mount -t vfat /dev/mmcsd1 /mnt/sd1
            nsh> ls /mnt/sd1
            /mnt/sd1:
             atest.txt
            nsh> cat /mnt/sd1/atest.txt
            This is a test

        3) Before removing the card, you must umount the file system.
 This is equivalent to "ejecting" or "safely removing" the card on
           Windows:  It flushes any cached data to the card and makes the SD card unavailable to the applications.

-             nsh> mount -t vfat /dev/mmcsd1 /mnt/sd1
+            nsh> umount -t /mnt/sd1

           It is now safe to remove the card.
 NuttX provides into callbacks that can be used by an application to automatically unmount the